The Best Way to Seed a Whole Pomegranate

 Method 3: Cut the Skin, Tear It Apart and Loosen the Arils

-Pros: With a little finesse, you can cut through the skin from crown to stem and stop short of the precious arils that live just below the surface.
-Once the cut is made, you can gently twist the pomegranate to break it open and separate the seeds from the pith by hitting the skin gently with the handle of a wooden spoon to loosen the arils.
-This method preserves the integrity of the arils by keeping them intact.
+Pros: With a little finesse, you can use a knife to cut through the skin from crown to stem and stop short of the precious arils that live just below the surface.
+Once the cut is made, you can gently twist the pomegranate to break it open and separate the seeds from the pith by hitting the skin gently with the handle of a wooden spoon to loosen the seeds.
+This method is good for removing the seeds while preserving the integrity of the arils by keeping them intact.

 Cons: While we like how this method maximizes the usable fruit, we still think it's kind of messy.
 The arils can be tough to contain even over a large bowl and the pith flakes easily and is tedious to separate from the arils themselves.